rng-guy/NFSMWBartender/README.md

 &nbsp;

-**To configure** the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) for optimal compatibility with Bartender:
+**To configure** [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) for optimal compatibility with Bartender:
 1. under `[Limits]` in `NFSMWLimitAdjuster.ini`, set the `PursuitCops` parameter to 255; and
 2. under `[Options]` in `NFSMWLimitAdjuster.ini`, disable every cop-related feature.